freenas/freenas-docs/userguide/storage.rst

 button.
 Wait until the resilvering is complete.

 Next, restore the encryption keys to the pool.
-**If the following additional steps are not performed before the next reboot, access to the pool might be permanently lost.**
+**If these additional steps are not performed before the next reboot, access to the pool might be permanently lost.**

 #.
 Highlight the pool that contains the disk that was just replaced